jck2183-Chia-wen-Kao/data_wrangling_I/README.md

 # data_wrangling_I

-This is the repository for data wrangling i, part of P8105.
+This is the repository for data wrangling I, part of P8105.